CHECK(OPCS) Optical Printer Control System CHECK(OPCS)

 DESCRIPTION

-This command helps verify counter values are where they should be
+"check" verifies counter values are where they should be.

-If a comparison fails, an appropriate error warns of the discrepancy,
+If a check fails, an error warns of the discrepancy, prompting

-It's expected that for the channels specified, the exact same number
+It's expected that for each of the <chans> specified, the exact same

-of counter values are specified for each channel.
+number of counter values are specified in the comma separated <val>

 Counter values must be comma delimited, and can either be numeric,